-One member of the cluster is the master unit.
-The master unit is determined automatically.
-All other members are slave units.
+One member of the cluster is the control unit.
+The control unit is determined automatically.
+All other members are data units.

-You must perform all configuration on the master unit only; the configuration is then replicated to the slave units.
+You must perform all configuration on the control unit only; the configuration is then replicated to the data units.

-Some features do not scale in a cluster, and the master unit handles all traffic for those features.
+Some features do not scale in a cluster, and the control unit handles all traffic for those features.
 See Centralized Features for Clustering.

 Cluster Control Link